4 tips for building a resilient organization

 The key to responsive organizations: Managers

 What are the characteristics of a resilient organization?
 Put simply, a resilient or responsive organization is one that adapts quickly and efficiently in the face of new information, problems, or circumstances.
-It’s important to distinguish responsiveness from reactiveness.
+It’s essential to distinguish responsiveness from reactiveness.
 Responsive organizations don’t just react to changing circumstances – they also proactively prevent issues down the road.

 Investing in building a responsive organization is well worth the effort.
 Culture Amp's research found that responsive organizations perform better – regardless of external circumstances.
 Before COVID-19 even started, we found that 95% of responsive organizations met or exceeded their business goals in each of the previous three years, compared to just 21% of the least responsive organizations.
 We saw similarly strong performance when responding to market changes, innovating, satisfying customers, and engaging employees.

 Another key finding from our research is that when managers engage in certain behaviors, they are more responsive to disruptions and can turn them into competitive advantages.
 That’s why the first step to building a responsive organization is for HR leaders to focus on enabling managers to be as adaptable as possible in the face of a very uncertain future.
+Now, with the possibility of a recession on our horizon, prioritizing building resilience in the workplace is more important than ever.

 4 characteristics of resilient organizations